GJCPP/LearningNote/pages/Carrier Sense Multiple Access.md

 		- The sender first sends RTS, and waits for its CTS.
 		- If sender receives CTS that is not its, it waits till it receives ACK.
 		- This is used to solve hidden terminal problem.
-		- It's optimal: if the sender is goi
+		- It's optimal: if the sender's gonna send a very long frame, it can use this to "probe" first.
+		-